-The Bloomberg Commodity Index's trailing three-year correlation versus the Morningstar US Market Index was 0.30 as of December 2023, which was lower than it was in 2022.
-During 2021, the index's rolling three-year correlation was markedly higher, starting at 0.70 in January and then coming down to 0.64 by year-end, mainly reflecting the impact of the 2020 pandemic panic when commodities correlations spiked.
-As inflation picked up in 2021 and soared in 2022 and persisted in 2023, correlations began to fall to more historically typical levels.
+The Bloomberg Commodity Index's trailing three-year correlation versus the Morningstar US Market Index was 0.24 as of December 2024, which was lower than it was in 2023.
+During 2021, the index's rolling three-year correlation was markedly higher, starting at 0.70 in January and then coming down to 0.64 by the end of the year, mainly reflecting the impact of the 2020 pandemic panic when commodities correlations spiked.
+As inflation picked up in 2021, soared in 2022, and persisted in 2023 and 2024, correlations began to fall to more historically typical levels, then below.

-The trailing three-year correlations for energy and oil were also sitting lower in 2023 than in 2022: Those figures dropped to 0.10 and 0.09 from 0.42 and 0.40 for energy and oil, respectively.
-For both indexes, the rolling three-year correlations hovered well above their historic averages in 2021, whereas the 2022 and 2023 numbers were lower.
-Copper's average three-year rolling correlation over the past decade was 0.45.
-In 2023, copper's correlation to broader equity markets remained elevated, clocking in at 0.55 at year-end.
+The trailing three-year correlations for energy and oil also decreased in 2024.
+The energy index's figure sat at 0.09 - slightly less than one year prior - while oil's number dropped to negative 0.01 from 0.10.
+These figures are both dramatically lower than they were at the end of 2022, when both index's three-year correlation coefficient to the Morningstar US Market Index was around 0.4.
+For both indexes, the rolling three-year correlations hovered well above their historic averages in 2021, whereas the 2022 through 2024 numbers were lower.
+Copper's average three-year rolling correlation over the past decade was 0.43.
+Correlations remained elevated in 2023, but copper's correlation to broader equity markets came down in 2024, decreasing to 0.36 at the end of the year.

-Although the trailing three-year correlation for gold was 0.17 in 2023, which was more than 3 times the average over the past decade (roughly 0.05), gold remains the most weakly correlated of the five commodities indexes studied here.
-In fact, gold had the lowest correlation of any major asset class-excluding cash and 10+ year Treasuries-over the trailing periods depicted in the Appendix (see Exhibits A2 through A7).
+Although the trailing three-year correlation for gold was 0.14 in 2024, which was more than 4 times the average over the past decade (roughly 0.03), gold remains generally the most weakly correlated of the five commodities indexes studied here.
+In fact, gold had the lowest correlation of any major asset class - excluding cash and 10-year-plus Treasuries - over the trailing periods depicted in the Appendix (see Exhibits A2 through A7).